 Planning to visit or live in #Sweden?
 Check out why you're making one awesome decision: Click To Tweet

 While going for “fika” in Sweden is roughly equivalent to grabbing a coffee, it’s also so much more.
 It’s taking a well-deserved break to catch up and chat with colleagues and friends.
 It’s indulging on delicious baked goods.
 It’s exercising your right to have a work/life balance and giving yourself time to relax even in stressful times.
 It’s a sacred (and often daily) ritual.

 While fika is a fun, social experience, people in Sweden are very serious about making time for it and respecting one another’s fika breaks.
 I once called a dentist’s office and my call went straight to voicemail.
-The recorded message literally said that we are having a fika break at the moment.
-Call back later.
+The recorded message literally said: “We are having a fika break at the moment.
+Call back later.”

 Traditional Swedish Fika: Bryggkaffe (Brewed Coffee) and a kanelbulle (cinnamon roll).
 Photo courtesy of Electric Blue Food.

 2. The Baked Goods (You Eat During Fika)

 A proper fika experience isn’t complete without baked goods.
 And Sweden has quite the assortment of tasty treats to cater to all sorts of cravings.
 (Did you know that Sweden has a national cinnamon bun day – kanelbullens dag?)
 From braided bread to Lucia buns, princess cake, berry pies, chocolate mud cake, and cinnamon buns (of course), the list of Swedish pastries goes on.